 Send out absentee ballots.
 Any member entitled to receive an absentee ballot must make a written request, stating a reason outlined above, to the Recording Secretary by delivering in person or by official government mail.
-All absentee ballot requests for local lodge elections must be made at least 30 days prior to the election.
-Within five (5) days of the close of nominations or as soon thereafter as the ballots are available, the Recording Secretary must mail the ballot if in consultation with the Secretary-Treasurer the records of the local lodge indicate that the applicant is eligible to vote in the election.
+All absentee ballot requests for local elections must be made at least 15 days (21 days in Canada) prior to the election.
+Within five (5) business days after receipt of any such request, or receipt of printed ballots, whichever is later, the Recording Secretary shall mail the ballot if in consultation with the Secretary-Treasurer the records of the local indicate that the applicant is eligible to vote in the election.
 The ballot must be sent to the applicant by mail and not delivered in any other fashion.

 If the Recording Secretary and the Secretary-Treasurer determine that the member is ineligible for an absentee ballot, the Recording Secretary must notify the member in writing that the request for an absentee ballot has been denied and the reason for that determination.
-All such denials must be mailed within ten days (10) of the receipt of the absentee ballot request.
+Members found not to be eligible to vote by absentee ballot will be so notified within five (5) business days of receipt of their application.

-5. Collect absentee ballots on Election Day.
+Collect absentee ballots on Election Day.
 All absentee ballots must be returned by official government mail to a P.O.
-Box reserved by the Recording Secretary for that exclusive purpose and must be received by
+Box reserved by the Recording Secretary for that exclusive purpose and must be received by or before the closing time of the polls by the Recording Secretary accompanied by tellers and observers.
+They must be turned over to the tellers secured unopened.

-- or before the closing time of the polls by the Recording Secretary accompanied by tellers and observers.
-They must be turned over to the tellers secured unopened. - 6.
-Publish the results of the election.
+- 6. Publish the results of the election.
 A tally sheet filled in and signed by the tellers must be turned over to the Recording Secretary.
-These results must be included in the records of the lodge in such a manner that they may be published separately for each office. - Retain the ballots.
+These results must be included in the records of the local in such a manner that they may be published separately for each office. - 7.
+Retain the ballots.
 The ballots and all other records pertaining to the election must be preserved for one year. - 8.
-In modification of the foregoing, depending upon structure or bylaws, a district corresponding officer may rightfully perform the duties in connection with local lodge elections normally performed by the local lodge Recording Secretary.
+In modification of the foregoing, depending upon structure or bylaws, a district corresponding officer may rightfully perform the duties in connection with local elections normally performed by the local Recording Secretary.

-■ Role in Strike Sanction Requests
+Role in Strike Sanction Requests

-The Recording Secretary needs to be knowledgeable of all Constitutional provisions and other established procedures relating to strike action by a lodge.
-Along with all lodge officers, he or she should be acquainted with policies on strikes set forth in the Official Circulars and with the guidelines provided in the IAM Strike Manual.
+The Recording Secretary needs to be knowledgeable of all Constitutional provisions and other established procedures relating to strike action by a local.
+Along with all local officers, he or she should be acquainted with policies on strikes set forth in the Official Circulars and with the guidelines provided in the IAM Strike Manual.
 A Recording Secretary is specifically involved in the following:

 The Recording Secretary is responsible for applying for strike sanction.
-He or she provides the information confirming that all IAM policies and procedures regarding
+He or she provides the information confirming that all IAM policies and procedures regarding strikes have been followed.
+If a strike vote has been taken at a meeting where at least 30% of those affected by the dispute are present, and if the motion to strike is carried by a two-thirds majority of those present and qualified to vote, the Recording Secretary shall prepare a full statement and history of the matters in controversy as required on the official Report of Strike or Lockout form (available on iamvlodge.iamaw.org) and forward it to the International President.

-- strikes have been followed.
-If a strike vote has been taken at a meeting where at least 30% of those affected by the dispute are present, and if the motion to strike is carried by a two-thirds majority of those present and qualified to vote, the Recording Secretary shall prepare a full statement and history of the matters in controversy as required on the official Report of Strike or Lockout form (available on VLodge.net) and forward it to the International President. - The local lodge, through the Territorial General Vice President, will then be notified by the International President of the Executive Council's decision regarding strike sanction.
-No strike may be declared by any local lodge without the consent of the International President and the Executive Council.
+The local, through the Territorial General Vice President, will then be notified by the International President of the Executive Council's decision regarding strike sanction.
+No strike may be declared by any local without the consent of the International President and the Executive Council.